 Forget what you may have heard about not turning your back on your audience and maintaining eye contact at all times.
-Unless your slides are a mass of dull and boring text and bullet points that you want to discourage your audience from reading so they will listen to you instead – and we hope sincerely that they are not or, almost certainly, you will have lost them right from the start anyway – this is absolute bunkum!
-This approach guarantees your audience will focus attention firmly on your face, ignoring the impressive visuals designed specifically to help you deliver an engaging and compelling presentation.
+Unless your slides are a mass of dull and boring text and bullet points that you want to discourage your audience from reading – and we hope sincerely that they are not or, almost certainly, you will have lost them right from the start anyway – this is absolute bunkum!
+This approach guarantees that audience attention will be firmly on your face, ignoring the impressive visuals designed specifically to help you deliver an engaging and compelling presentation.

 Great slide interaction